-To run a multivariate test on this page, rather than creating a radically different design as in A/B testing, you might create two different lengths of sign-up form, three different headlines, and two footers.
+To run a multivariate test on this page, rather than creating a radically different design as in A/B testing, you might create two different lengths of the sign-up form, three different headlines, and two footers.
 Next, you would funnel visitors to all possible combinations of these elements.

-No matter which method is used, after the test has been run, the variables on each page variation are compared to each other, and to their performance in the context of other versions of the test.
-What emerges is a clear picture of which page is best performing and which elements are most responsible for this performance.
-For example, varying a page footer may be shown to have very little effect on the performance of the page, while varying the length of the sign-up form has a huge impact.Advantages
+No matter which method is used, after the test has been run, the variables on each page variation are compared and their performance in the context of different test versions.
+A clear picture of which page is best performing and which elements are most responsible for this performance emerges.
+For example, varying a page footer may have minimal effect on the page's performance, while running the length of the sign-up form has a huge impact.

 Multivariate testing is a powerful way to help you target redesign efforts to the elements of your page where they will have the most impact.
-This is especially useful when designing landing page campaigns, for example, as the data about the impact of a certain element's design can be applied to future campaigns, even if the context of the element has changed.Limitations
+This is especially useful when designing landing page campaigns.
+For example, the data on the effect of a particular element's design can be applied to future campaigns, even if the element's context has changed.

 Multi-page funnel testing

-Testing different design directions against one another can easily be done using multi-page testing.
+Testing different design directions against one another can quickly be done using multi-page testing.
 For example, imagine an ecommerce website that allows users to search through numerous products, add desired items to a virtual shopping cart, and then purchase the items.

-After enough visitors have been funneled through the different designs, the effect of the different design styles can be compared easily and effectively.Advantages
+After enough visitors have been funneled through the different designs, the effect of the other design styles can be compared quickly and effectively.